 By the late 1960’s, it was no longer practical to hire a Rabbi and support a Hebrew school as Jewish population declined.
 Yet the core of the community, led by Lee Siegel, along with Jack Fishman, Alan Fishman, Mack Weiner and George Silverman remained committed to keeping the synagogue alive.
 There were always High Holy Day services held at Agudas Achim though the building was closed the rest of the year.

 Around 1980 several young people from Livingston Manor’s long time Jewish families, and some new to the community, sought to enrich and enliven their Jewish presence here.
 With the Agudas Achim synagogue as their foundation, and Lee Siegel as a mentor, Bob and Lynne Freedman, Alan, Fishman, Ellen Singer and Don Simkin, Judy (Haas) and Gary Siegel explored affiliation with the Reform movement.
 Agudas Achim was reborn as a Reform congregation, with a deep respect for tradition.
-In 1986 we joined the Union for Reform Judaism after working several years with Rabbi Daniel Freelander, who is currently Executive Vice President of the URJ, for several years.
+In 1986 we joined the Union for Reform Judaism after working several years with Rabbi Daniel Freelander, who recently retired from his position as Executive Vice President of the URJ.

 Regular monthly Sabbath services and holiday celebrations were added to the High Holy Day worship.
 A revitalized religious school now teaches our youth an appreciation of their heritage and prepares them for Bar and Bat Mitzvah.
 In 2004 Rabbi Fred Pomerantz was hired to lead the congregation.
 His many years as a congregational Rabbi has provided us with the inspiration and guidance needed to create a vital sustainable community despite our small numbers.
 Our community was enriched when Ahavath Shalom of Jeffersonville began the process of becoming part of Agudas Achim in 2010.